 My research interests are in the theory and applications of signal processing and dynamical systems.
 I'm also interested in sustainable energy, and the ways in which a smart electricity grid can support distributed generation, energy storage and energy efficiency.

-error correction and information theory, and in particular low-density parity-check codes,
+information theory, and in particular low-density parity-check codes,

 A/Prof. Kellett's research interests are in analysis and design of nonlinear dynamical

 power systems, and information and communication theory.

 Lawrence Ong received the BEng degree in electrical engineering from the National